mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## 10          4.9         3.1
 ```

-It's possible to also remove elements in a dataframe using the negative sign.
+It's possible to also remove elements in a dataframe using the negative sign (worksheet tasks 2.5.1C and 2.5.1D).

 ```r